 Independent study courses are variable credit courses (1-3 credits) that provide students and a mechanical engineering faculty member an opportunity to work together on a special project or topic area of which the student and the faculty member share an interest.
-Students must be a legitimate senior (4th year of engineering courses) to be eligible for an independent study course.
-No more than 6 credits of ME 490 will be applied to the degree and no single ME 490 course can exceed 3 credits.
+No more than 6 credits of ME 490 will be applied to the degree.